The Gold Robbers: Overview

-The series follows the lengthy police investigation led by Det.
+The series follows the lengthy police investigation, led by Det.
 Chief Supt.
-Cradock (Vaughan), into one of the biggest and most daring robberies in history where £5½ million worth in gold bullion is stolen when an aircraft lands at West Marsh airfield in Kent.
-During the investigation, Cradock repeatedly encounters setbacks and successes as he tracks down the suspects, while he is dogged by his interfering superiors, government officials and the ruthless gang who use money, threats and murder to safeguard themselves.
+Cradock (Vaughan), into one of the biggest and most daring robberies in history, where £5½ million worth of gold bullion is stolen after an aircraft lands at West Marsh airfield in Kent.
+During the investigation, Cradock repeatedly encounters setbacks and successes as he tracks down the suspects, while he is dogged by his interfering superiors, government officials and the ruthless gang, who use money, threats and murder to protect themselves.

 Each episode focusses on a different aspect of the robbery, and the various suspects involved.
-In an interview with the Grimsby Daily Telegraph in 1969, Vaughan described the character of Cradock as an ordinary man faced with the gigantic task of catching the robbers, he stated "I see him as a man obsessed with this job rather than a policeman, I’m trying to let the human factor come through all the petty irritations and so on."
+In an interview with the Grimsby Daily Telegraph in 1969, Vaughan described the character of Cradock as an ordinary man faced with the gigantic task of catching the robbers.
+He stated "I see him as a man obsessed with this job rather than a policeman, I’m trying to let the human factor come through all the petty irritations and so on."
 Vaughan saw Cradock as a kind of extension of himself, a real human-being with flaws and weaknesses, whilst trying to do good.

-The series was generally well received by critics, William Marshall from the Daily Mirror described the first episode as "I thought the episode that introduced The Gold Robbers "(ITV) last week was a taut, gut-grabbing, immaculate piece of work that rubbed on the exposed nerve-ends of anticipation."
-Whilst, Majorie Bilbow from The Stage stated it to be one of the best crime drama series to hit the television screens in a while, stating "it promises to be peopled with three-dimensional characters. all with lives of their own, acted by a cast demonstrably alive to the demands of a well- written script."
+The series was generally well received by critics.
+William Marshall from the Daily Mirror wrote of the first episode "I thought the episode that introduced The Gold Robbers "(ITV) last week was a taut, gut-grabbing, immaculate piece of work that rubbed on the exposed nerve-ends of anticipation."
+Majorie Bilbow from The Stage stated it to be one of the best crime drama series to hit the television screens in a while, stating "it promises to be peopled with three-dimensional characters, all with lives of their own, acted by a cast demonstrably alive to the demands of a well-written script."

-It notably featured an extensive supporting cast of well known British actors, including the likes of Nicholas Ball, Roy Dotrice, Sally Thomsett, Joss Ackland, George Cole, Ian Hendry, Ann Lynn, Bernard Hepton, Alfred Lynch, Wanda Ventham, Jeremy Child, Christopher Benjamin, Peter Bowles and Geoffrey Whitehead.
+It notably featured an extensive supporting cast of British actors, some already well-known, others who would become so, including Nicholas Ball, Roy Dotrice, Sally Thomsett, Joss Ackland, George Cole, Ian Hendry, Ann Lynn, Bernard Hepton, Alfred Lynch, Wanda Ventham, Jeremy Child, Christopher Benjamin, Peter Bowles and Geoffrey Whitehead.
 A number of writers wrote for the series including former Z-Cars contributor Allan Prior, actor and writer Glyn Jones, Doctor Who story editor David Whitaker and novelist Berkley Mather.

-A sequel series was planned in 1970 with Vaughan reprising his role as Cradock, but it was subsequently scrapped as LWT stated to the press at the time that it would be virtually impossible to come up with a series containing Cradock that would be of the same high calibre as the original.
+A sequel series was planned in 1970, with Vaughan reprising his role as Cradock.
+However, LWT abandoned the proposed series, stating to the press that it would be virtually impossible to come up with a series containing Cradock that would be of the same high calibre as the original.